X

 google analytics manual code

-Now, back on your WordPress dashboard, install and activate the WPCode plugin through the plugin repository in your WordPress dashboard.
+Now, back on your WordPress dashboard, install and activate the WPCode plugin through the plugin repository.

 wpcode install